MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 ---------------------|--------|------------
 `AVRO KEY FULLNAME`  | `text` | Default: `row`.
 Sets the Avro fullname on the generated key schema, if a `KEY` is specified.
 When used, a value must be specified for `AVRO VALUE FULLNAME`.
 `AVRO VALUE FULLNAME`| `text` | Default: `envelope`.
 Sets the Avro fullname on the generated value schema.
 When `KEY` is specified, `AVRO KEY FULLNAME` must additionally be specified.
+`NULL DEFAULTS`      | `bool` | Default: `false`.
+Whether to automatically have null defaults for nullable fields in the generated schemas.

 ### `WITH` options